JeremiahSanders/nicenotice/docs/api/Jds.NiceNotice/CapturingNoticeIo.md

 # CapturingNoticeIo class

-An implementation of [`INoticeIo`](./INoticeIo.md) which is intended for test purposes.
+A thread-safe implementation of [`INoticeIo`](./INoticeIo.md) which is intended for test purposes.
 Each dispatched notice is captured and can be retrieved via [`CapturedNotices`](./CapturingNoticeIo/CapturedNotices.md).

 This dispatcher should not be used in a runtime environment; its use can lead to memory leaks.